 Click here for a link to the special events including Craft Club, Lego Club, Wireless Weekends, Family Movie day, and more at the Cambria, Los Osos, Atascadero, Morro Bay, Arroyo Grande, Cayucos, and San Luis Obispo Libraries.
 Additionally, the Paso Robles Library has tons of puzzles, blocks, and games available to play with while you visit, AND a beautiful fish tank that’s always popular with the kiddos.

-Atascadero's only indoor bounce play center, HOP'S Bounce House, will open sometime in spring 2018.
-It will include bounce bounces, toddler play areas, arcade games and more.
+Atascadero’s only indoor bounce play center, HOP’S Bounce House, opened on April 6, 2018.
+It has bounce bounces, toddler play areas, arcade games and more.
 For more information, call 805-441-1940 or CLICK HERE.